 The Drawing Center’s Winter Term is an annual initiative in which the museum will partner with an artist or organization whose mission it is to explore the transformative role that drawing can play in civic and global society.
 The yearly program, which will consist of public events, classes, and performances as well as an exhibition, will build a community of people to investigate the efficacy of drawing as a tool for addressing inequity and encouraging social change.
 In a world ever more in need of human connection and compassion, Winter Term will ask how drawing, the most universal medium, might extend beyond the gallery space to provide concrete tools for collective engagement and collaboration.
 In this way, Winter Term provides a new model for exhibition making as well as for the role that art institutions can play in the real world.

-Organized by Claire Gilman, Chief Curator with Rosario Guiraldes, Assistant Curator and Peter Ahlberg, Exhibition Designer
+Organized by Claire Gilman, Chief Curator; Rosario Guiraldes, Assistant Curator and Open Sessions Curator; and Peter Ahlberg, Exhibition Designer

 Image: ©the Center for Urban Pedagogy, 2018.
 Distribution event for Making Policy Public publication, Rent Regulation Rights, March 9, 2014, Sara D. Roosevelt Park, Chinatown, New York City.
 This project is a collaboration of designers Intracollaborative, community organization CAAAV, and CUP.
 This MPP helps rent-stabilized tenants in Chinatown and the Lower East Side to understand their rights, fight landlord harassment, and collectively organize to stay in their homes.